-Drain Your Lymphatic System With This 3-Day Detox
+Drain Your Lymphatic Fluids With This 3-Day Detox

 If you encounter at least three of the symptoms mentioned above, a lymphatic detox will benefit you.
 If you encounter more than five of the symptoms, then you definitely need a lymphatic detox.
 Three days is all you need to drain your lymphatic fluids.

 Take a long weekend when you can be at home completely for 3 days to do this cleanse.
 It is not difficult, but it can be tiring and some rest is required.
 Read through the following and prepare yourself to consciously do as many of the following as you can, especially the rebounding exercise.
 That exercise alone is a very good exercise to move your lymphatic valves for draining of the stagnant fluids.

 Drink any of the recommended herbal tea throughout the three days.
 Do some brisk walking, legs up on the wall exercise, take a detox bath, dry skin brush, and drink plenty of water and/or green juices.
 Feel the difference after a good lymphatic detox, and continue with it if you think you could do with more help to drain your lymphatic fluids.